Way Back (TLC song)

-"Way Back" is a song by American girl group TLC, featuring Snoop Dogg, from their fifth studio album, TLC (2017).
+"Way Back" is a song by American girl group TLC, featuring Snoop Dogg, from their fifth and final studio album, TLC (2017).
 An ode to the group's fanbase since their beginnings in 1991, it was released as the lead single on April 14, 2017, by newly formed label 852 Musiq and UK-based independent record company Cooking Vinyl.
 The song was written by group member Tionne Watkins and James Abrahart alongside Snoop Dogg and was produced by D'Mile, who also wrote the middle-8 section on the extended version.

 Background and promotion

 On April 12, 2017, TLC announced on Twitter, "Tune into @BBNcrew tomorrow @ 12PM EST to get the first listen of our new single, Way Back.
 Can't wait to share it with you! #TLCgoeswayback".
 "Way Back" premiered on April 13 via the Internet radio service iHeartRadio.

 Critical reception

 Billboard described the song as having a "G-funk, R&B groove".
 Time stated in an article, "The pair gifted us an extra-special throwback bop for the weekend in the form of the brand-new track "Way Back," a smooth, groovy tune that marks their first release in a whopping 15 years."